coderefinery/git-intro/content/guide.md

 - 12:50 - 13:00 (10 min) Break

-- 13:00 - 13:30 (20 min) Practical advice, Q&A, feedback, and what will we be doing tomorrow?
+- 13:00 - 13:30 (30 min) [Practical advise](https://coderefinery.github.io/git-intro/level/), Q&A, feedback, and what will we be doing tomorrow?

 ## Why we teach this lesson